nicothyun/nicothyun.github.io/_posts/2025-09-01-satlayer-worldbuilding.md

 <p>Beyond TVL growth, it saw measurable community expansion and mindshare gains.
 <br>
-SatLayer’s social media and community following grew consistently from 0 to 170K, with mindshare peaks around major ecosystem moments:
+SatLayer’s social media and community following grew consistently from 0 to 170K, with mindshare peaks around major ecosystem moments:<br>
-- 1.2% during the Babylon partnership
+- 1.2% during the Babylon partnership<br>
-- 2.5% during the Sui partnership
+- 2.5% during the Sui partnership<br>
-- 5.04% ATH at TGE, amplified by the Kaito Yapper program
+- 5.04% ATH at TGE, amplified by the Kaito Yapper program<br>
 </p>

 <p>